Bulgaria–United States relations: Bulgaria's involvement on the Axis' side

 In Spring 1943, the Bulgarian government ordered the deportation of the Jewish population of Bulgaria.
 The deportation of Jews from Bulgarian territory was resisted and eventually blocked by protests by the Bulgarian Orthodox Church and members of parliament.
 The Jews of territories occupied by Bulgarian forces in Greece and Macedonia, however, were rounded up by Bulgarian troops and sent to Nazi death camps.
-(See History of the Jews in the Republic of Macedonia.)
+(See History of the Jews in North Macedonia.)

 Combat during WWII

 The first combat between American and Bulgarian military forces took place during the American raid on the Romanian oil refinery complex of Ploiești in 1943.
 On August 1, 1943, One hundred and seventy-seven B-24 Liberators with 1,726 crew members took off from Libya with the destination of the Ploiești refinery complex in Romania, which was reported to be producing sixty percent of the gasoline and petroleum products used by the German war effort.

 The bombers flew over Greece and Bulgaria on their way to the target.
 Because of the distance - a thousand miles - they had no fighter escort.
 Because of clouds over Bulgaria, many of the planes became scattered.
 German radar detected the incoming aircraft, and the anti-aircraft defenses were warned when the bombers arrived for their low-level attack.

 The raid caused serious damage to the refinery complex, but losses were very high - fifty-four aircraft and 532 crew members were lost.

 During the return flight, several aircraft crashed in Bulgaria.
 One aircraft was intercepted and shot down by four Bulgarian fighters, crashing in a field near the village of Suhozem in Plovdiv Province.
 One crewmen died, as did seven villagers working in the field.
 (See Operation Tidal Wave.)

 A few months later, Bulgaria itself became a target.
 Between November 14, 1943 and January 10, 1944, The United States Army Air Force bombed Sofia six times.
 (The daylight raid on January 10, 1944 was also followed by a British nighttime bombing.)
 The raids killed an estimated 1,374 people, and damaged many downtown buildings.
 The National Library was destroyed and the National Theater and Museum of Natural History and other important buildings downtown were badly damaged.
 Thousands of civilians were evacuated to the countryside.
 (See Bombing of Sofia in World War II.)

 Many American planes were lost in the raids, some shot down by Bulgarian pilots.
 Between 1943 and 1944, 329 Allied pilots and air crew from seven nations, mostly American, were captured and confined in a prisoner-of-war camp located within the boundaries of what is today the Shumensko Plateau Natural Park, near the city of Shumen.
 They were released on September 8, 1944.